hayleynondorf/notes/README.md

 5. Solve real-world problems: Try to solve real problems faced by businesses and individuals using programming skills and technologies.
 Build projects that can help people and organizations.
 6. Be open to feedback: Always be open and ready to accept feedback from peers, mentors, teachers, clients, users, customers, stakeholders, colleagues, friends, family, anyone who can provide valuable feedback to improve and grow.
 7. Keep your code clean and maintainable: Write clean, concise, modular, reusable, testable, scalable, efficient code.
 Follow programming principles, patterns, practices, standards, guidelines, coding conventions, best practices.
 Use version control systems like Git to manage your source code and collaborate with team members.

+# 2024-02-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
+It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
+ -- 250 words